-This course is designed to provide students with broad understanding of Pharmacology Pathophysiology, Clinical pharmacokinetic and Pharmacotherapy in major areas of neurology and endocrinology with special emphasis on anxiety and sleep disorders, epilepsy, psychoses, depression and some neurodegenerative diseases including: dementia, Parkinson's and Alzheimer' diseases.
-Additionally, this course also focuses on the thyroidal, adrenal, gonadal glands disorders, the Pharmacology of antidiabetic agents and management of diabetes mellitus.
-The course includes practical classes using in vivo experiments, animal simulator and case-based approaches related to the topics of this course.
-The course will be taught concurrently with Pharmaceutical and Medicinal Chemistry-IV to offer the maximum benefit of integrated knowledge.
-CP704 Applied Pharmacokinetics
+This course is designed to provide students with broad understanding of central nervous system pharmacology in addition to the pharmacology, pathophysiology, clinical pharmacokinetic and pharmacotherapy in major areas of endocrinology with special emphasis on the diabetes mellitus, thyroid disorders and osteoporosis.
+The course includes practical classes using case-based approaches related to the topics of this course.
+The course will be taught concurrently with Pharmaceutical and Medicinal Chemistry to offer the maximum benefit of integrated knowledge.